From my Bite Sized Social Media series

 We begin creating a framework for your social media action plan.

 How, you ask?
 Simple, I say!

-For example, if we know that your business is targeting 18 – 29 year olds then we already know two important things about your social media needs:
+For example, if we know that your business is targeting 18 – 29 year olds (which encompasses the most social media oriented and technologically savvy consumers) then we already know two important things about your social media needs:

 - You need a solid social media presence